acl-org/acl-2023/_pages/calls/Reproducibility-Criteria.md

 The following are the criteria that reviews will take under consideration.

 For all reported experimental results:
- - A clear description of the mathematical setting, algorithm, and/or model.
+ - A clear description of the mathematical setting, algorithm, and/or model
  - Submission of a zip file containing source code, with specification of all dependencies, including external libraries, or a link to such resources (while still anonymized)
- - Description of computing infrastructure used
+Description of computing infrastructure used
  - The average runtime for each model or algorithm (e.g., training, inference, etc.), or estimated energy cost
  - Number of parameters in each model
  - Corresponding validation performance for each reported test result